 8. Books to Go - Mobile Library

-West Grove also collaborates with the National Library Board for students to borrow wider variety of books.
-We encourage pupils to borrow more books especially before the school holidays to read.
-As the loan quota at the NLB is higher compared to the quota in school, the school arranged mobile library session for pupils to borrow more books from NLB in our school compound.
+West Grove also collaborates with the National Library Board for students to borrow a wider variety of books.
+We encourage pupils to borrow more books, especially before the school holidays to read.
+With wider resources of books, the school arranged NLB mobile library sessions for pupils to borrow books from NLB in our school compound.
 This is made possible as our school made arrangements to help pupils register for NLB membership at Primary 1.